IBM-Cloud/ansible-collection-ibm/docs/ibm_enterprise_account.rst

     The IAM ID of the account owner, such as `IBMid-0123ABC`.
 The IAM ID must already exist.

-  enterprise_id (False, str, None)
-    The enterprise ID that the account is a part of.

   account_id (False, str, None)
     The source account id of account to be imported

-  parent (True, str, None)
-    (Required for new resource) The CRN of the parent under which the account will be created.
-The parent can be an existing account group or the enterprise itself.

   enterprise_account_id (False, str, None)